Damp Proofing Northern Ireland | Dry Rot Treatments | Damp Timber Survey Reports | Woodworm Treatments | CSRT | CSSW Qualified Surveyor

 Fungal decay occurs in timber which becomes wet for some time and is the result of the attack by one of a number of wood-destroying fungi.
 The most well known are Serpula lacrymans the True dry rot fungus

-Dry rot is only caused by Serpula lacrymans and is the most serious form of fungal decay in a building.
+Dry Rot (Serpula lacrymans) and is the most serious form of fungal decay in a building.
 It can spread onto and destroy much of the timber.

 Fungal decay always arises because the wood has become wet, usually, timbers will be in excess of 20 per cent moisture content.
 Finding the source of dampness and eliminating the ingress of moisture and promoting drying is always necessary.